Table of Contents

 Stream Processors: 3,840 | Memory: 16GB HBM2 | Memory Bandwidth: 1024GB/s

 AMD introduced the Radeon VII to target the high-end GPU market, offering better value, in response to Nvidia’s RTX 20xx series cards, Radeon VII delivers extremely strong 1440p and holds its own in 4K gaming but is especially great for high-resolution creative work too.
-Packed with 16GB of HBM2 memory, the AMD Radeon VII can keep up with much more expensive creative-focused competitors, making it one of the best graphics cards, 2020 has on offer.
+Packed with 16GB of HBM2 memory, the AMD Radeon VII can keep up with much more expensive creative-focused competitors, making it one of the Best Graphics Cards for Games, 2020 has on offer.
 And it is the first-ever GPU manufactured with 7nm process technology.

 Though it roughly has some muscle powers as Nvidia’s RTX 2080 and retails for around $100 less, it also lacks the hardware support for ray-tracing that the RTX cards have, which may be a decisive factor in buying decision, if you’re not convinced by the Radeon VII’s additional memory capacity.